pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 results in copying the data twice in the current implementation, Copy-on-Write would not require ``.copy()`` anymore).

-_With the current proposal_, the filtered dataframe is never a view and the above workflow would work as expected without warning (and thus without needing the extra copy).
+_With this proposal_, the filtered dataframe is never a view and the above workflow would work as expected without warning (and thus without needing the extra copy).